This article is part of the 7-part Testing LangGraph Applications series. The examples come from the langgraph-testing-demo repository.

 Final Thought

-LangGraph gives you the tools to fix that.
+LangGraph gives you the tools to fix that, but you still need to test it like real software.